H-b8/get-that-green/README.md

 *After doing above steps*, go back in your terminal.
 You should still be in your project folder

 1. Run `git log`.
 You should see a history of your commits with the **Author** key displaying `your name <your old email>`.
 Take note of your old email here, we'll be using it later.
 Hit 'q' to get out
 2. Copy this block of code into a text editor and change variables for OLD_EMAIL, NEW_NAME, and NEW_EMAIL on the second through fourth line.
-DO NOT TOUCH ANYTHING ELSE. (**Note:** If your email for your new account is the same as an old enterprise account, this is okay.
+DO NOT TOUCH ANYTHING ELSE. (**NOTE:** If your email for your new account is the same as an old enterprise account, this is okay.
 Just set the same email for each variable anyways)

 ```
 git filter-branch -f --env-filter '